Monoid varieties with extreme properties: Introduction

 \subsection{Finite monoids that generate monoid varieties of~\two}

 The subvarieties of a variety~$\cV$ of algebras constitute a complete lattice $\fL(\cV)$ with respect to class inclusion.
-For any monoid~$M$, the lattice $\fL\big(\Vm\{M\}\big)$ order-embeds into the lattice $\fL\big(\Vs\{M\}\big)$ in the obvious manner, so in one sense, the latter lattice is as complicated as the former.
+For any monoid~$M$, the lattice $\fL(\Vm\{M\})$ order-embeds into the lattice $\fL(\Vs\{M\})$ in the obvious manner, so in one sense, the latter lattice is as complicated as the former.
 However, there exist examples of finite monoids~$M$ where the monoid variety $\Vm\{M\}$ is small even though the semigroup variety $\Vs\{M\}$ is of~\two; the monoid~$N_6^1$ obtained from the nilpotent semigroup

 of order six is one such example~\cite{Jac00,Jac05b}.
-Presently, the only examples of finite monoids that generate monoid varieties of~{\two} are those of Jackson and McKenzie~\cite{JM06} arising from certain graph-encoding technique.
-But these monoids, the smallest of which is of order~19, have a somewhat nontrivial description.
-In the present article, results of Jackson~\cite{Jac00} are extended to the monoid setting to exhibit new easily-described examples of monoids that generate monoid varieties of~\two.
+At the moment, the only examples of finite monoids that generate monoid varieties of~{\two} are those of Jackson and McKenzie~\cite{JM06} arising from certain graph-encoding technique.
+But these monoids, the smallest of which is of order~20, have a somewhat nontrivial description.
+In the present article, results of Jackson~\cite{Jac00} are extended to the monoid setting to exhibit new easily described examples of monoids that generate monoid varieties of~\two.
 In particular, these examples include many nilpotent monoids and all {\infb} finite monoids.
 It is also shown that the join of two Cross monoid varieties can be of~\two.